adityaramesh/ndmath/overview.md

   expressions.
 Allows the programmer to write things like `arr(end - 5) = 3`.
   - The `index` module.
 Extends the `coord` module to multiple dimensions.
   - The `range` module.
 A range is composed of three indices: the start, finish, and stride.
-Ranges encode the information necessary to represented nested loops, and allows loop optimizations to be applied to them.
+Ranges encode the information necessary to represent nested loops, and allow loop optimizations to be applied to them.
   - The `array` module.
 Implements numpy's syntax for n-dimensional arrays.

 ## Examples